Pole of inaccessibility: Methods of calculation

 As detailed below, several factors determine how a pole is calculated using computer modeling.

 Poles are calculated with respect to a particular coastline dataset.
 Currently used datasets are the GSHHG (Global Self-consistent, Hierarchical, High-resolution Geography Database) as well as OpenStreetMap (OSM) planet dumps.
-The GSHHG claims 500-meter precision for 90% of identifiable coastal features, while the volunteer-build OSM give no such guarantee but nevertheless "have characteristics suggesting accuracy".
+The GSHHG claims 500-meter precision for 90% of identifiable coastal features, while the volunteer-built OSM gives no such guarantee but nevertheless has "characteristics suggesting accuracy".

 Next, a distance function must be determined for calculating distances between coastlines and potential Poles.
 Some works tended to project data onto planes or perform spherical calculations; more recently, other works have used different algorithms and high-performance computing with ellipsoidal calculations.

 Finally, an optimization algorithm must be developed.
 Several works use the 2007 adaptive grid method of Garcia-Castellanos and Lombardo.
 In this method, a rectangular grid of, e.g., 21×21 points is created.
 Each point's distance from the coastline is determined and the point farthest from the coast identified.
 The grid is then recentered on this point and shrunk by some factor.
 This process iterates until the grid becomes very small (e.g. at 100-meter precision).
 Some authors claim this method could sink into a local minimum.
-A more recent method from 2019, B9-Hillclimbing by Barnes, uses a polyhedron in 3D space to find initial points evenly spaced by 100 kilometers.
+A more recent method from 2019, B9-Hillclimbing by Richard Barnes, uses a polyhedron in 3D space to find initial points evenly spaced by 100 kilometers.
 These points are then grouped; the more "unique" points are subject to numerical optimization (hill climbing, simulated annealing) for the farthest distance, accelerated by a 3D Cartesian point cloud.
-Rees (2021) shows that the two methods agree with each other to meter level.
+Rees, Gerrish et al. (2021) showed that the two methods produced results that agree with each other to within a few meters.

-To date there has been no meta-study of the various works, and the algorithms and datasets they use.
+To date, there has been no meta-study of the various works and their algorithms and datasets.
 However, successive works have compared themselves with previous calculations and claimed improvement.
-For example, the GC & L article from 2007 was able to find hundred-kilometer errors in the "traditional" Eurasian PIA in Crane & Crane, 1987.
-Rees using the same method updated the arctic PIA by over 200 kilometers.
-Barnes, which improved upon the method and the dataset used, was able to improve the GC & L South American PIA by 50 kilometers, showing that bad coastline data caused an error of 57 kilometers in their reported PIA-to-coast distance.
+For example, Garcia-Castellanos and Lombardo in 2007 were able to find hundred-kilometer errors in the "traditional" Eurasian PIA calculated by Crane and Crane in 1987.
+Gareth Rees, Robert Headland et al., using the same method in 2014, updated the arctic PIA by over 200 kilometers.
+Barnes's work in 2019, which improved upon the method and the dataset used, was able to improve the Garcia-Castellanos and Lombardo South American PIA by 50 kilometers, showing that bad coastline data caused an error of 57 kilometers in their reported PIA-to-coast distance.